DataHaskell/datahaskell-starter/README.md

 If you’re new to DataHaskell, this is the recommended way to get a working setup.

+## Setting up
+You can set up a devcontainer in your current folder by running the command below:

+- Linux/MacOS: `curl -sSL https://raw.githubusercontent.com/DataHaskell/datahaskell-starter/refs/heads/main/setup.sh | sh`

+When you next open VS Code you should see a modal asking if you want to re-open the project in a devcontainer.

 Check out the example project in the `notebooks` directory.
 ---